DLTK/DLTK/tools/docker/README.md

 # Docker support

 A simple implementation of docker.
-The Dockerfile will build an docker image based on tensorflow 1.4.0-py3, or whichever is stated in the Dockerfile.
-By default it will start a Jupyter notebook with tensorflow and DLTK tutorials available.
-To avoid downloading DLTK example data multiple times (70GB+), keep your data folder persistent, see below.
+By default the Dockerfile will build a docker image based on tensorflow 1.4.0-py3, and start a Jupyter notebook with tensorflow and DLTK tutorials available.
+To avoid downloading DLTK example data multiple times (70GB+), make sure you keep your data folder persistent, see below.

 ### Intructions
 Prerequisites: docker